-3.26.1The salary of a part-time teacher shall be a proportion of the rate on the base scale that the teacher would receive if employed full-time and shall exclude any additional salary and allowances.
+3.26.1 (a) Subject to (b) below, the fortnightly salary of a part-time teacher will be based on the step in the applicable4 base salary scale that the teacher would receive if employed full-time.
 The number of hours for which payment shall be made shall be the number of class contact hours worked increased by 11 per cent.